-During my university years in the early 1990s, I worked part time
+During my university years in the early 1990s, I

 with kids at a neighborhood YMCA.
 The downtown location offered